KIRBY MEALER

 Mind Castle (Method of Loci) - Greek poet Simonides of Ceos in 477 BC

-Method of Loci is a method of memorizing a list of items by thinking of a familiar location (i.e. your home, a neighborhood block, ect) and imagining specific items residing in specific locations).
+The Method of Loci is a method of memorizing a list of items by thinking of a familiar location (i.e., your home, a neighborhood block, etc.) and imagining specific items residing in specific locations.
 Whenever you need to recall the list, you imagine yourself walking through the location to each item.

 Uncanny Valley by Masahiro Mori

-The phenomenon of which a humanoid figure creates uneasiness towards a viewer upon seeing this figure or interacting with it.
+The phenomenon in which a humanoid figure creates uneasiness towards a viewer upon seeing this figure or interacting with it.

 Process